-According to the National Institute on Drug Use, about 80 percent of people who are sober five years after treatment tend to stay that way for good.
-That means any work people do to extend the amount of time in which they’re sober is good for their long-term health.
+Approximately 80 per cent of people sober five years following treatment appear to stay that way for good according to National Institute on Drug Use.
+That means any work people do to prolong their sober time is good for their long-term health.

-But it’s also important to remember that one little slip doesn’t need to turn into a complete downward spiral and a formal return to drug use.
-In fact, a little slip could be nothing more than a momentary loss of nerve that brings people into a deeper sense of sobriety and commitment.
+But it’s still significant to mention for Relapse Prevention that a minor mistake would not have to result in a complete downward spiral and a systematic return to substance use.
+In reality, a little slip may be nothing more than a brief lack of nerve, leading to a more incredible feeling of sobriety and engagement.

-For example, a person who had been sober for a month who drinks a glass of wine at a wedding is, technically, relapsing to alcohol use after rehab.
-But if that person follows up the wine with a visit to the therapist to discuss what prompted the drinking, what emotions took hold, and what thoughts were floating by, that person could get deeper insight into what happened during that mistake.
-And those lessons could help the person to avoid making the same mistake at the next event.
+In Relapse Prevention, a person who has been sober for a month and drinks a glass of wine at a party, for example, is legally relapsing to alcohol use following rehab.
+However, suppose the person follows up the wine with a doctor’s visit to explore what caused the intoxication, what feelings took place, and what thoughts were racing through his or her mind.
+In that case, that person might gain a better understanding of what occurred during the error.
+And those lessons can help the person avoid repeating the same mistake at the next occurrence.

-The key is to forgive a tiny slip, and to get right back on the path to sobriety as soon as possible.
-That way, the downward slide is stopped, and the person can continue to lead a happy, healthy, addiction-free life.
+The objective of relapse prevention is to accept a slight lapse and get back on track to sobriety as quickly as possible.
+Thus, the downward spiral is halted, and the individual will continue to live a stable, safe, and addiction-free living.